headshed-dev/headshed-dev.github.io/src/content/missivz/self-host-worklow-runners.md

     # runs-on: ubuntu-latest
     runs-on: self-hosted
 ```

-here I commented out the runs on by default and changed it to self-hosted

-a self hosted running is picked from the pool of runners at the organisation level in this instance and away the agent goes, running on your own infra be it in the cloud, on a server in a data center, behind a firewall in a back office, on a rasberry pi or home server.
+In this example, we'll comment out the default runs-on command and change it to self-hosted, indicating that a self-hosted runner should be used.
+This picks a runner from the organization-level pool, so the agent can run on your own infrastructure (cloud, server, data center, behind a firewall, Raspberry Pi, home server, etc.).

-The agent has access to which ever user you ran it under, so its access is as fine grained as your imagination and the operating system that is hosting it.
+The agent has access to the user account under which it runs, so its access level depends on the operating system hosting it and the placement of this in your infrastructure and networks but we have the flexibility also to host this on bare metal, a virtual intance, a container, whatever takes our fancy.

+Some tips for using self-hosted runners:

+* Make sure your runner is properly configured and has the necessary permissions to access the resources it needs.
+* Be aware of the security implications of running workflows on your own infrastructure.
+* Consider using a tool like Terraform or Ansible to manage your self-hosted runners.